Facebook Pixel: How to Create Better Facebook Ads for More Conversions in 2021 | Growth Turbine Blog

 When you install the pixel, Facebook knows what a conversion is for your business and will target ads to people more likely to convert.

-How to install the Facebook Pixel on your website
+How to Install the Facebook Pixel on Your Website

 The current Facebook Pixel works similarly to the old custom audience pixel.
 It needs to be in the head section of your index page so that it appears on every page of your website.
 No matter which page is loaded, the pixel will fire and track where the visitor is.

-First, if you haven’t already, you’ll need to create your pixel.
+First, if you haven't already, you'll need to create your pixel.
 Start by visiting Events Manager.
+Click Connect Data Source, then select Web as a data source, then Add pixel details.

 There are three ways to add the Facebook Pixel to your website:

-Method 1: Use an integration to add the Facebook Pixel code to Shopify
+Method 1: Use an Integration to Add the Facebook Pixel Code to Shopify

 If your store is on Shopify, the process is simple.
 In your Shopify Admin, navigate to Online Store > Preferences.
+Scroll down to the Facebook Pixel section and paste your pixel ID.
+Now click Save and you're finished!

-Method 2.
-Add the Facebook Pixel code to your website manually
+Method 2: Add the Facebook Pixel Code to Your Website Manually

 For your pixel to work properly, it needs to be displayed on every page of your website.
 The best place to put the code is in the global header of your website.
 Look for <head> </head> in your code or find your header template to update the global header.
 Paste your Facebook pixel code in the middle of the header code, after <head> and before </head>.